Kapikotongwa Lake Outpost - Ontario, Canada

 - Fish Species: Walleye, Northern Pike, Perch & Whitefish

 - Best Known For: High numbers of Walleyes & Big Northern Pike

 There is a high population of Perch and Whitefish in Kap Lake and the Pike gorge themselves on them and get big.
 This is a recipe for trophy Northern Pike.
 Northern Pike are common in the 4 to 10 pound range and throughout the week guests should catch a few big Northerns in the 35"+ range.
 Tons of trophy Northern Pike get caught by guys that are Walleye fishing.
 Guests who target Northern Pike have a chance of getting something really big.
 Most Pike fanatics know that the lakes with the biggest Northern Pike are lakes with Whitefish.
 Whitefish are oily and easy to swallow.
-This high fat a protein meal enables the Pike to grow fast and get huge.
-Whitefish are also a deep water fish.
-The Monster size Northern Pike will hang out along ridges around 15 to 20 feet deep and use this ridge as a base for their deep water Whitefish attacks.
+This high-fat protein meal enables the Pike to grow fast and get huge.
+Whitefish are also deep water fish.
+The Monster size Northern Pike will hang out along ridges around 15 to 20 feet deep and use this ridge as a base for their deepwater Whitefish attacks.
 If you are not hitting Pike in the shallows try deeper.

 Overview of the Cabin